Decrease the risk of knee pain, lower back pain/injuries, and other musculoskeletal disorders with these five tips...

 Step 5.
 Incorporate squats, deadlifts, presses, and other compound lifts with good technique.

 Many trainees tend to round their backs when doing hip dominant exercises.
-“Arch” is often used as a cue when coaching deadlifts, box squats, etc. However, when coaching someone who possesses APT, the “arch” cue can often do more harm than good, as the lifter ends up with an exaggerated lumbar curve.
+“Arch” is often used as a cue when coaching deadlifts, box squats, etc. However, when coaching someone who possesses anterior pelvic tilt, the “arch” cue can often do more harm than good, as the lifter ends up with an exaggerated lumbar curve.

-Many inexperienced lifters (even those with no apparent postural problems) have a tendency to overextend their backs when locking out the deadlift, but people with APT often display excessive back arch during the entire lift.
+Many inexperienced lifters (even those with no apparent postural problems) have a tendency to overextend their backs when locking out the deadlift, but people with anterior pelvic tilt often display excessive back arch during the entire lift.
 This position is generally considered more damaging than the more commonly seen spinal flexion.

 And it’s not just during the deadlift that individuals with excessive APT display poor form.
 Swayback during presses, pull-downs, and a wide range of other exercises go hand in hand with APT.
 That in combination with quad dominant lifting, poor glute involvement, and knee drift (in squats) all reinforce poor alignment and strengthen muscle groups that are already strong, setting your clients up for injuries.